zhaoshuoxp/lncRNA/README.md

 #### **For *de novo* lncRNAs:**

-1. Get all *de novo* transcripts by removing all transcripts which have been assigned with reference ID.
+1. Get all *de novo* transcripts by removing the transcripts which have been assigned with reference ID.
 2. Sort the rest of transcripts into single- or multi- exon groups.
 3. Filter 1 - FPKM and length: transcript length has to be >200bp and FPKM has to be >1 for single-exon or >0.1 for multi-exon to be kept.
 > Thresholds are on line80 and 86.